GPUbrainStorm/Audio-Activity-Position-Switcher-OBS-Studio/README.md

 2- Clone the repositry or download and unzip anywhere on your PC.

+3- Start OBS Studio OBS socket on port 4455.

 3- Run using Launch.bat file.

-4- In the command line, enter the scene name first and then the source name.
+4- In the command line, enter the scene name and then the main source name.

 5- Test by changing the audio activity on each source.